hotosm/osm-fieldwork/doc/externaldata.md

 For my database SQL queries, I use the *AS* keyword to redefine the output column name, so I can use the OSM standard name in the survey and choices sheets.
-Thayt makes the next translation step much cleaner.
+That makes the next translation step much cleaner.
 I try to be consistent so it's easier to follow the data flow.
 My currrent technique is to append an x to the end of each column, so *healthcare* becomes *healthcarex*.

-Then in the XLSForm, I can use *healthcarex* for the the instance, and then I'll use *xhealthcare* as the value for the *calculation* column in the survey sheet.
+Then in the XLSForm, I can use *healthcarex* for the instance, and then I'll use *xhealthcare* as the value for the *calculation* column in the survey sheet.
 Then the value in the *name* column of the survey sheet is just *healthcare*, as that'll translate directly into it's